-"State of emergency" would be specifically defined, but including "the existence of conditions of disaster or extreme peril to the safety of persons and property within the state or within the territorial limits of a county, city and county, or city" that the Governor has declared a public health or state of emergency.
-"Public health emergency" would be defined as a "health-related emergency declared by a local, state or federal authority."
+In addition to expanding "family care and medical leave," this bill would also require employers to provide up to 12 workweeks leave in any 12-month period for emergency leave.
+"Emergency leave" would be defined as family care and medical leave because of a "state of emergency" (as defined, but including "the existence of conditions of disaster or extreme peril to the safety of persons and property within the state or within the territorial limits of a county, city and county, or city" that the Governor has declared a public health emergency).